lisawagner/easy-eats/README.md

 The input field is then cleared, so more entries can be made by the user.
 For this I added a `useRef` hook to get the correct DOM element and then used a focus method on it to focus the field for better UI/UX.

-[BUG :bug: - Duplicates check was not case sensitive.
+> [BUG :bug: - Duplicates check was not case sensitive.
 User could add 'eggs' and 'Eggs' for example.] *Solution:* To handle the duplicates, I set the data entry field `toLowerCase()` for ingredients so that the string comparison can catch duplicates.
 When the list is repopulated back to the DOM, it is styled into title case for a better user experience. :muscle:

-Additional Feature: A list of ingredients already added placed under the input field, to make it easier for the user to preview input they already added.
+*Additional Feature:* A list of ingredients already added placed under the input field, to make it easier for the user to preview input they already added.

 ### `Making a POST Request`

 Created a `POST` request to add the new recipe information to the json file ('database').
-JSON-Server allows POST methods, but required additional configuration inside the `useFetch` custom hook.
+JSON-Server allows POST methods, but requires additional configuration inside the `useFetch` custom hook.

 I added a default GET method to `useFetch` and created a `postData()` function to save input within a fetch options object in JSON.stringify format.
 The next step was to trigger the fetch request with these options.
 This is because the POST fetch method here needed the options to have actual values prior to triggering.